Tide vs Mettle: Comparing business bank accounts

 Tide vs Mettle conclusion: similar yet different

-As you can see, Tide and Mettle are both advanced business bank accounts with a focus on digital and mobile banking.
-Both services help to unite your banking and your financial information so you can speed up the processes of managing your money, while also gaining a clearer picture of your financial wellbeing.
+As you can see, Tide and Mettle are both advanced business bank accounts with a focus on mobile and online banking.
+Both services help to unite your banking and your financial information to make it quicker and easier to manage your money, while also gaining a clearer picture of your financial health.

 Sources used for this article